hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-server.html.md

     1. On the next page, click "VCS Provider" in the left sidebar.
     1. Click the "Add VCS Provider" button.

 2. The next page has a drop-down and several text fields.
 Select "Bitbucket Server" from the drop-down.

+3. Select your appropriate "Server Version".
+See the "Before You Begin" section in this document for assistance.

+4. (Optional) Enter a display name for your Bitbucket Server VCS Provider.

-Several text fields will vanish, leaving only two.
-Enter the URL of your Bitbucket Server instance in both fields.
-The API URL should be the same as the main URL.
+5. Enter the URL of your Bitbucket Server instance in the HTTP URL and API URL fields.
+The API URL should be the same as the HTTP URL.

     ~> **Note:** If Bitbucket Server isn't accessible on the standard ports (for example, if it's using its default ports of 7990 or 8443 and is not behind a reverse proxy), make sure to specify the port in the URL.
 If you omit the port in the URL, Terraform Cloud uses the standard port for the protocol (80 for HTTP, 443 for HTTPS).

     ![Terraform Cloud screenshot: text fields for adding a Bitbucket Server VCS provider](./images/bitbucket-server-tfe-add-client-fields.png)

+6. Select your appropriate "Server Version".
+See the "Before You Begin" section in this document for assistance.

-3. Click "Create VCS Provider."
+7. Click "Create VCS Provider."
 This will take you back to the VCS Provider page, which now includes your new Bitbucket Server client.

-4. Leave this page open in a browser tab.
+8. Leave this page open in a browser tab.
 In the next step, you will copy and paste the unique **Consumer Key** and **Public Key.**

     ![Terraform Cloud screenshot: Consumer key and public key](./images/bitbucket-server-tfe-consumer-and-public-key.png)

-## Step 3: On Bitbucket Server, Create a New Application Link
+## Step 2: On Bitbucket Server, Create a New Application Link

 1. While logged in as an admin user, go to Bitbucket Server's "Application Links" administration page.
 You can use the sidebar navigation in the admin pages, or go directly to `https://<BITBUCKET INSTANCE HOSTNAME>/plugins/servlet/applinks/listApplicationLinks`.